Median Income

 Safety Score

-Madison has an average annual temperature of 56°F (13°C).
+Madison enjoys a temperate climate with an average annual temperature of 56°F (13°C).
 Winters average 33°F in January while summers reach 77°F in July.
-Annual precipitation is 51.0 inches.
+The area gets 290 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 51.0 inches (wetter than the 38-inch national average).
+The area receives 12.3 inches of snow annually.
 Air quality is rated Good with a median AQI of 42.
+72% of days have good air quality.
+The city sits at an elevation of 875 feet.

 Temperature